 Better Yet, Understand God

-In order to exercise our faith and trust in His plan we must ultimately know Him.
+To exercise our faith and trust in His plan we must ultimately know Him.

 Like a good Father, we trust in God not because we've read about Him in a book or watched a well-done movie but because we know Him.
 We know His character and we that leads us to faith in Him and His plan.

 It isn't enough to read your Bible and check it off your To-Do list each day.
 We must dig deep and understand who God is and experience Him in all areas of our life.

 My son has a rubber bracelet that he got two years ago at VBS.
 It says “Watch for God”.
 It's a reminder to look for God-sightings every day.
 Purposing to see God in every day in literature, poetry, science, and song is a great way to watch for God and get to know his character.

 In the new study, Omni God by Katie Hornor that digs deep into the character of God and how we can see that character every day.

 As we get to know God's character and reflect on how He shows us that character, in things like selling a shiny black truck, we deepen our relationship with Him and increase our faith.

 Knowing God's character will increase your faith in Him, especially during the uneasy and hard seasons of life.
 When we plan and our plan fails, knowing God, whose plans are perfect is a comforting reality.

 While I received a copy of Omni God and was compensated for my review, all opinions are my own and a positive review was not required.
 I have enjoyed working through this study and plan on using it in our homeschool soon.